 Presentation of ecoregional water quality information

-The Water Quality Guidelines will eventually provide specific information to assist with conducting water quality assessments in each of the estuarine, inland surface water and marine ecoregions of Australia and New Zealand.
-In the meantime, we are releasing:
+The Water Quality Guidelines aim to provide specific information to assist with conducting water quality assessments in each of the estuarine, inland surface water (potentially including groundwater) and marine ecoregions of Australia and New Zealand.
+To date, we have been able to release:

 - full data for New Zealand’s freshwater rivers (but only sedimentation rates for estuaries).

-Regional information for Australia is presented in 3 parts.
+Information for regions within Australia is presented in 3 parts.

 Part 1 — General descriptions

-Management context — includes general land use, economic zones, protected properties and assigned level of protection and aquatic ecosystem condition status (if undertaken by the relevant jurisdiction).
+- Management context — includes general land use, economic zones, protected areas and assigned level of protection and aquatic ecosystem condition status (if undertaken by the relevant jurisdiction).

 Part 2 — Water quality guidance and guideline values